arina-ust/vocabulary-test/README.md

 The format of 'vocabulary.txt' is the following:

 1
-palabra en espanol = english translation
+palabra en espanol = word in Spanish
-otra palabra = its english translation
+otra palabra = another word

 where 1 is an episode number (called unit in the app).
 This number is displayed after checking the translation of each word.